chuchi-chaschtli/CS4410/live/README.md

 Due to time constraints we did not test this part of our compiler.
 Granted, this is likely some tech debt we will pay down going forward.
 As a consequence we did not write our own test files with "interesting" test cases for this assignment.

+We have a (seemingly) functional `show` but as of submission time we had some compilation bugs on early tests that we did not allocate time to solving more thoroughly.